omeka/Omeka/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Parts of Omeka include a modified version of Zend Framework relicensed under the GPL http://www.zend.com, getID3 http://getid3.sourceforge.net/, Prototype http://www.prototypejs.org/, and Script.aculo.us http://script.aculo.us/.
+Parts of Omeka include a modified version of Zend Framework relicensed under the GPL http://www.zend.com, getID3 http://getid3.sourceforge.net/, Prototype http://www.prototypejs.org/, Script.aculo.us http://script.aculo.us/, and Famfamfam Icons http://famfamfam.com.
 Use and modifications of these libraries must comply with their respective licenses.